Here are the top Institutional holders of SuperCom Ltd. (SPCB) shares

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Sabby Management, LLC with over 1.48 million shares valued at $1.13 million.
+The top institutional shareholder in the company is Sabby Management, LLC with over 1.48 million shares valued at $1.52 million.
 The investor’s holdings represent 9.10% of the SPCB Shares outstanding.
-As of Sep 29, 2020, the second largest holder is Hudson Bay Capital Management LP with 0.45 million shares valued at $0.34 million to account for 2.74% of the shares outstanding.
-The other top investors are Renaissance Technologies, LLC which holds 0.16 million shares representing 0.96% and valued at over $0.16 million, while Fortress Investment Group LLC holds 0.66% of the shares totaling 0.11 million with a market value of $81223.0.
+As of Dec 30, 2020, the second largest holder is Hudson Bay Capital Management LP with 0.45 million shares valued at $0.46 million to account for 2.74% of the shares outstanding.
+The other top investors are Renaissance Technologies, LLC which holds 0.16 million shares representing 0.96% and valued at over $0.16 million, while Fortress Investment Group LLC holds 0.66% of the shares totaling 0.11 million with a market value of $0.11 million.

-SuperCom Ltd. (NASDAQ: SPCB) is 84.47% higher on its value in year-to-date trading and has touched a low of $0.25 and a high of $3.09 in the current 52-week trading range.
+SuperCom Ltd. (NASDAQ: SPCB) is 57.28% higher on its value in year-to-date trading and has touched a low of $0.25 and a high of $3.09 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SPCB stock was last observed hovering at around $1.91 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $2.50 for the next 12 months.
-It is also 24.0% off the consensus price target high of $2.50 offered by 1 analysts, but current levels are 24.0% higher than the price target low of $2.50 for the same period.
+The SPCB stock was last observed hovering at around $1.49 in the last trading session, with the day’s gains setting it 0.13% off its average median price target of $2.50 for the next 12 months.
+It is also 35.2% off the consensus price target high of $2.50 offered by 1 analysts, but current levels are 35.2% higher than the price target low of $2.50 for the same period.

 SuperCom Ltd. (SPCB) Analyst Forecasts